Hello Blog world,

 To read and interpret Plato's dialogues.

-To become aware of the broad range of scholarly interpretations of Plato.
+To become aware of the broad range of

 To write a conference length paper.